Stocks gain ground, bond yields reach pre-pandemic high

-Bond yields rose.
-The yield on the 10-year Treasury note rose to 1.96%, its highest level since before the pandemic began.
-The yield, which is used to set interest rates on mortgages and many other kinds of loans, traded at 1.91% late Monday
+The indexes recovered after wavering between gains and losses in the early going as bond yields surged.
+The yield on the 10-year Treasury note rose to 1.95%, its highest level since before the pandemic began.
+The yield, which is used to set interest rates on mortgages and many other kinds of loans, traded at 1.91% late Monday.

+Retailers and other companies that rely on direct consumer spending also helped lift the market.
+Amazon.com rose 1.9% and Home Depot gained 1.2%.

-Oil prices fell 2.5% and weighed down energy stocks.
+The price of U.S. crude oil fell 2.1% and weighed down energy stocks.
 Chevron fell 1.8%.

 The mostly muted trading so far this week follows weeks of volatility for major indexes.
 Rising inflation and the Fed's plan to raise interest rates to fight it have been key concerns for investors.
 Any increase in rates would mark an abrupt turnaround from much of the last two years, when ultra-low rates helped prices surge for everything from stocks to cryptocurrencies.